catinacanoe/xioxide/README.md

    Note that the names of the entries in the config don't have to be one char long, but having longer ones can lead to conflicts.
 In cases of ambiguity like this, `xioxide` will prefer the one defined earlier, so `tm` would refer to `~/Documents/tomorrow/` and not `/mnt/`, and `rn` would refer to `~/repos/nix-dots/` and not `~/Documents/rightnow/`

    Note:
+   - Indent size can be any number of *spaces* as long as it is kept consistent
    - It is best practise to use trailing slashes in a config like this so that it is easy to filter for files vs folders
    - No inline comments `r ~/repos/ # like this` are allowed, so you can use the `#` character in the config freely except at the start of a line